SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Dying Light

-You learn Circle of Death and Finger of Death spells and it is added to the list of spells known.
+You learn Circle of Death and Finger of Death spells, and it is added to the list of spells known.
 They are always prepared, don't count towards your prepared spells limit, and are treated as cleric spells for you.
 Whenever you deal necrotic damage, you can deal maximum damage instead of rolling.
 You can use this feature once per long rest.